Kolkir/mlcpp/polynomial_regression/README.md

     ```
 10. **Creating general regression model**

-    To be able to test different models which correspond to different polynomial order we made a function which perform data scaling, generate additional polynomial terms, learn polynomial coefficients with BGD and returns function which takes new data for X and return approximated Y values.
-The most interesting thing here is restoring scale for predicted Y values.
+    To be able to test different models which correspond to different polynomial order I made a function which perform data scaling, generate additional polynomial terms, learn polynomial coefficients with BGD and returns function which takes new data for X and return predicted Y values.
+The most interesting thing here is restoration of scale for predicted Y values.
     ``` cpp
     auto make_regression_model(const xt::xarray<DType>& data_x,
                            const xt::xarray<DType>& data_y,